HARDMath: A Benchmark Dataset for Challenging Problems in Applied Mathematics

 We introduce \HARDMath, a new dataset covering several problem types from an advanced applied mathematics course that can be used to benchmark LLMs' mathematical capabilities and perform model developments, including fine-tuning.
-This dataset consists of 1060 examples, and we additionally include 366 verified examples in \dataset{HARDMath-mini} and 40 verified `problems in context' that we use to evaluate various leading LLMs. \HARDMath is unique in several ways.
+This dataset consists of 1060 examples, and we additionally include 366 human-verified examples in \dataset{HARDMath-mini} and 40 human-verified `problems in context' that we use to evaluate various leading LLMs. \HARDMath is unique in several ways.
 First, there do not exist large-scale mathematical datasets covering problems of similar difficulty from applied mathematics.
-Second, \HARDMath's problems and solutions are algorithmically generated, meaning that one could produce datasets of arbitrary size using our framework.
-This feature of \HARDMath is especially unique, since most existing mathematical datasets require manual problem-setting or curation from other sources (many of which are not publicly accessible).
+Second, \HARDMath's problems and solutions are algorithmically generated, with automatic numeric validity checks and an easy visual means for human-verification, meaning that one could produce datasets of arbitrary size using our framework.
+This feature of \HARDMath is especially unique, since most existing mathematical datasets require manual problem-setting or curation from existing sources (many of which are not publicly accessible).

 Our evaluation highlights that while few-shot CoT prompting significantly improves model performance, especially for models like o1-mini and GPT-4, the overall accuracy on \dataset{HARDMath-mini} problems remains much lower compared to other existing benchmarks.
 This suggests that our dataset poses unique and challenging tasks that go beyond the boundaries of current LLM capabilities, particularly in approximation-oriented mathematical reasoning.
 These findings emphasize the need for further improvement in LLMs to address hard math problems.